Mangor/Anemoia-ESP32/README.md

 ```cmd
 \Users\{username}\AppData\Local\Arduino15\packages\esp32\hardware\esp32\{version}\
 ```
-2. Copy the platform.local.txt file from this repository to that folder.
+2. Copy the platform.txt file from this repository and paste into that folder.
 This file defines additional compiler flags and optimizations used by Anemoia-ESP32.

 ### Step 5 - Upload